 Time Needed to Travel from Hualien to Kenting

-If you visit Taiwan for a week or less, as many travelers do (but I insist is not long enough!) you are probably going to stick to the Hualien/Taroko Gorge area and Taipei.
-However, with two weeks, you could easily extend your trip as far as the southern tip of Taiwan, taking in some of the best coastal scenery and beaches the country has to offer.
+If you visit Taiwan for a week or less, as many travelers do, you are probably going to stick to the Hualien and Taroko Gorge area and Taipei.
+However, with one-to-two weeks, you could easily extend your trip as far as the southern tip of Taiwan, taking in some of the best coastal scenery and beaches the country has to offer.

 In theory, you could travel from Hualien to Kenting and back in two days by car, scooter, or even public transportation, but you would be on the road the whole time and basically miss everything.
 A lot of the most interesting sites are a little ways off the highway or require some time to visit, and the highways themselves are not always so inspiring.

-A reasonable amount of time would be to spend two days traveling from Hualien to Kenting, at least two days to enjoy the beach, and another two days to travel back to Hualien, but even that is a little rushed.
-So this means that to even do this part of Taiwan justice, you need at least a week, and that's not counting Taroko Gorge and other sights around Hualian.
+A reasonable amount of time would be to spend two days traveling from Hualien to Kenting, at least two days to enjoy the beach, and another two days to travel back from Kenting to Hualien, but if you add more days, you will be less rushed and be able to enjoy more of the places listed in this guide.

 Buses are not a good option for this area, so here are some rough times and prices (fastest time listed when possible) for the train: